MPM-cvr/GSoC-ML4SCI-Miguel-Pamanes/Task1/README.md

 [0 1 1 0 0]
 ```

-Then, we check the probability associated with each state:
+Then, I check the probability associated with each state:

 ```python
 for i, p in enumerate(probabilidades):